 Jude van der Merwe, Maggie Baxter, Chad Creighton, Qassim Saad, Gerald Sanyangore, Carola Akindele-Obe.

-The Indian Ocean Craft Triennial is a bit of a mouthful; and during its early development we frequently used the acronym IOCT – which is not very friendly, so in an effort to make it more so, we struck upon IOTA: Indian Ocean Triennial Australia.
-As a founding partnership we remain as the Indian Ocean Craft Triennial who present IOTA21.
+The Indian Ocean Craft Triennial is a bit of a mouthful; and during its early development we frequently used the acronym IOCT – which is not easy to say, so in an effort to make it more so, we struck upon IOTA: Indian Ocean Triennial Australia.

 ‘Kaya’ means ‘hello’ in the Noongar language.

 We acknowledge the traditional custodians of the country where we operate, in particular the Noongar peoples, the first nations of the south-west of Australia.
-We recognise their connection to land and waters, their continuing contribution to culture, and respect their Elders, past, present and emerging.
+We recognise their connection to land and waters, their continuing contribution to culture and care of our environment, and respect their Elders, past, present and emerging.